 A virtual package in Flex is not a physical inventory item, but a concept that can include contents and suggestions.
 The contents of a virtual package will automatically be added every time you place the virtual package on a Quote.
 The suggestions, however, will not be automatically added, but suggested as you add the virtual package on a Quote.

 Like a virtual package, a virtual model is not a physical inventory item.
 Many Flex customers will use a virtual model to act as a trigger mechanism for a variety of suggestions.
 For example, a virtual model called “Green Room Components” can contain suggestions for different types of furniture, TV monitors, drape, labor, and more.
 When you add the “Green Room Components” virtual model to a Quote, you can virtually build a green room with the suggestions.

 After creating a virtual model or virtual package, you can build the contents (for a virtual package) and the suggestions (for both virtual packages and virtual models) by dragging and dropping other inventory models from the inventory tree into the Contents tab and Suggestions tab.

-Now, whenever you place a virtual item on a Quote, anything in the Contents tab of that virtual item will automatically be added to the Quote as a child item to the virtual item, and the suggestions window will pop up for anything that you put in the Suggestions tab of the virtual item.
+Now, whenever you place a virtual item on a Quote, anything in the Contents tab of that virtual item will automatically be added to the Quote as a child item to the virtual item.
+The suggestions window will pop up for anything that you put in the Suggestions tab of the virtual item.